 Don't lament the loss of summer, embrace autumn’s abundance, says Hamish Smith

-It’s autumn, the season that coaxes us from nature’s bounty to dormancy.
+It’s almost autumn, the season that coaxes us from nature’s bounty to dormancy.
 There’s no time to stall, to mourn your fading summer favourites – the carousel of seasonal ingredients is turning and it’s all too easy to fall behind.
 So resist the long-haul import and embrace the new season.
 Autumn is in business and there’s far more to this season than pumpkins.

-If you have a good supplier, talk to them in the language of regions and varieties, not grades and sizes.
+If you have a good supplier, why not talk to them in the language of regions and varieties, not grades and sizes?
 It’s perfectly normal to want to know where all your ingredients come from and besides, as an ongoing pursuit, ingredient sourcing should be less transactional, more conversational.
 If you want to get ahead with seasonal drinks-making you might want to think ahead too.
 So plan out your calendar a season or year ahead – barring the vagaries of weather, harvest times don’t change much from one season to the next.

 It’s possible that a good supplier is where sourcing starts and ends for you, and that’s fine, you’ve got a job to do too.
 But to be in harmony with the seasons and at one with your ingredients, you might want to grow or find your own.
 Foraging isn’t only sport for retirees, it’s as non-committal as a walk with a carrier bag – exercise with culinary benefits.
 Hauls may be better in the countryside – think hedgerows, woods, scrubland – but in urban areas fruit trees hide in plain sight.
 Foraging for drinks can be a walk in the park – literally, your local green space.
 Once you look, you’ll start to find, but for added accuracy check out fruitcity.co.uk – it maps the fruit trees around the country.